Luxxgit2k4/pacsaviour/README.md

 # PacSaviour

-A saviour who manages youor package.
+A saviour who manages your package.

 ---